Last updated on May 3, 2024

 Rule 0 Violations Check

 Listen, I don’t play with “Rule 0.”
-Mostly because I don’t play Magic with players I don’t know, but partly because it doesn’t actually solve any of the problems inherent to the format.
+Mostly because I play Magic with players I know, but partly because it doesn’t actually solve any of the problems inherent to the format.
+Look for how players expect to have fun at that particular game.

 Budget Options

-This deck sits at just under $200 right now, a fair midground for a semi-tuned Commander deck.
+This deck sits around $100 right now, a fair midground for a semi-tuned Commander deck.
 It can be easily edited to fit your budget.

 Cheap

-Then you want to ditch Marton Stromgald.
-It’s a neat Ice Age legend with a unique ability, but it’s also a Reserved List card so it’s expensive for no reason.
-It can easily be replaced with Adriana, Captain of the Guard.
+To trim costs you want to ditch Marton Stromgald.
+It’s a neat Ice Age legend with a fantasitic ability, but it’s also a Reserved List card so it’s expensive for no reason.
+It can easily be replaced with Adriana, Captain of the Guard or Veteran's Armaments.

 It hurts me to say this, but every deck does not need Grave Titan.
-It’s ridiculously valuable as most of the titans are but could easily be swapped for another big beater like Drakuseth, Maw of Flames.
+It’s ridiculously valuable as most of the titans are but could easily be swapped for another big beater like Drakuseth, Maw of Flames, Bane of Bala Ged, or Rakshasa Debaser.

 Expensive